legesher/legesher-docs/guide/contributor/tree-sitter.md

 _NOTE_: Run `npm run build` to do all of the required steps in one command

 We will eventually need to publish the tree-sitter parser to npm, but in the meantime for developing the package and the grammar, you can test it locally using `apm link`.

+**Syntax Highlighting**
+Tree-sitter grammars are now using the [`tree-sitter/highlight-schema`](https://github.com/tree-sitter/highlight-schema) JSON repository for their styling in the text editor.
+This can be found in the `src/highlight.css` and `src/highlight.json` files.